 If you’re reading this post, you—along with the majority of businesses, since RightScale reports that 96% of survey respondents use the cloud in some form or another—have probably already reaped the benefits of cloud computing.
 But even with all of these advantages, understanding and communicating your cloud infrastructure to others is no small task.

-At Lucidchart, we believe that working visually can improve communication and workflows for many roles—and that includes those who build and maintain cloud infrastructure.
+Working visually can improve communication and workflows for many roles—and that includes those who build and maintain cloud infrastructure.
 See the benefits you’ll gain from visualizing your cloud infrastructure.

 Understanding the current state

-Although this line may have become cliché, “you can’t know where you’re going until you know where you’ve been.”
+Although this line may have become cliché, you can’t know where you’re going until you know where you’ve been.
 It’s impossible to optimize and improve your cloud infrastructure if you don’t understand it in its current state.
 With a cloud infrastructure diagram, you can see your instances at a glance so you can find areas to optimize.

 But you likely aren’t the only one who could use a visual representation of your current cloud architecture.
 For example, you could give a diagram to engineers who need to understand what type of applications they can develop in your ecosystem.
 Visuals can easily provide visibility into an ever-changing platform, whether other teams need a 10,000-foot overview or every instance labeled out.